Under the Constitution, a president can be impeached for “treason, bribery, or other high crimes and misdemeanors”.

 Republicans in the two Houses of Congress have long stood by Trump despite his bullying, abusive behaviour and his many abuse of presidential power.

 However, these supporters must now be very concerned.
 The Ukraine investigation is very serious and public opinion polls show that a majority favours impeachment proceeding.
-One survey showed that over 25% of people who are Republican felt the process should continue.
+This survey from a defense lawyer in Arizona showed that over 25% of people who are Republican felt the process should continue.
 A number of Republican Senators are up for re-election next year and they will be worried that Trump’s unpopularity could damage their chances.

 A recent poll shows that the level of support for Trump has dropped to a low of 36%.